Hannah McKinney

-Hannah McKinney is the former vice-mayor and mayor of Kalamazoo, Michigan.
+Hannah [McKinney] Apps is the former vice-mayor and mayor of Kalamazoo, Michigan.
 She was elected mayor on November 8, 2005, after previously serving since 1997 as the vice-mayor under the late Robert Jones.
-McKinney was mayor at the time that the Kalamazoo Promise was announced, and was also mayor when Kalamazoo's Intermodal Center was dedicated.
-The current mayor, Bobby J. Hopewell, was elected November 13, 2007, edging McKinney by just 54 votes.
+Apps was mayor at the time that the Kalamazoo Promise was announced, and was also mayor when Kalamazoo's Intermodal Center was dedicated.
+Bobby J. Hopewell was elected mayor on November 13, 2007, edging Apps by just 54 votes.
 She automatically became vice mayor.
-McKinney served eight terms on the Kalamazoo City Commission before deciding not to run again in 2011.
+Apps served eight terms on the Kalamazoo City Commission before deciding not to run again in 2011.
 She served as a city planning commissioner prior to her election to the city commission.
 She is also a full professor of economics at Kalamazoo College and is the Thomas K. Kreilick Professor of Economics and Business.

-McKinney received her Ph.D. in economics at the University of Pennsylvania.
+Apps received her Ph.D. in economics at the University of Pennsylvania.
 She has been teaching at Kalamazoo College since 1989.
-Her focus is in urban economics, urban planning and public finance.
+Her focus is in urban economics, urban planning, and public finance.
 She has also written a book entitled The Development of Local Public Services, 1650–1869: Lessons from Middletown, CT., published by Greenwood Press, 1995.
 She has also written several articles on the topics of urban planning and public finance.
-McKinney has two children, Charlie and Maggie, and a grandson, Aiden.
+Apps has two children, Charlie and Maggie, a grandson, Aiden, and has been married to Gary Apps since 2014.